Have 10 days in Costa Rica? Awesome! That’s a nice amount of time to visit a couple destinations and not feel too rushed.

 - Gran Hotel: This hotel is right in downtown San Jose so you’re close to museums, restaurants and shops and you can walk everywhere.

-- San Jose: Here are some things to do in San Jose like museums, local markets and more.
+Here are some things to do in San Jose like museums, local markets and more.
 You can also take a city tour to learn more.
-Honestly, you only need 1 full day in San Jose to get a really good feel for it and to visit the markets, museums and see downtown.
-Your second full day can be for something close to the city like a coffee tour as mentioned below.

 Day 7: Travel to Manuel Antonio

-After spending a couple days in the mountains/city, it’s time to hit the beach again!
-This time you’ll head to the Central Pacific coast to the popular Manuel Antonio for the last couple days of your 10 day Costa Rica itinerary.
-It’s only a 2 hour drive or you can take a bus from San Jose to Manuel Antonio/Quepos (Calle 5, Ave 4, Terminales Transportes Tracopa.
+After spending a the day in the city, it’s time to hit the beach again for the last part of your 10 days in Costa Rica!
+This time you’ll head to the Central Pacific coast to the popular Manuel Antonio.
+It’s a 3.5 drive or you can take a bus from San Jose to Manuel Antonio/Quepos (Calle 5, Ave 4, Terminales Transportes Tracopa.
 7, 10, 2 PM, 4 PM and 5 PM).
+There are also shared shuttles in the morning and afternoon.

 Since Manuel Antonio is very touristic, there are a ton of hotel options.
 If you want to splurge and stay at a luxury hotel, this is the place to do it!